 Kalmar Franken Floor Lamp

-Materials: Brass circle base.
-Brass rod with wood decoration and handles.
+Materials: Round brass ring base.
+Long brass rod with wood decoration and handles.
 Adjustable conical round grey striped light yellow fabric parasol style lampshade.
 Bakelite E27 socket.

 Height: 160 cm / 62.99”